 See an example: The SampleComponents catalog, included with Designer, contains reports that have examples of how you could use each component type in a report.
 For the summary field example, open

-You can insert summary fields in the report areas listed in Component Placement.
+You can insert summary fields in the report areas listed in Component Placement in Different Report Type.

 For a business view-based report